Flag of Washington, D.C.: Design explanation and failure to credit local input

 On October 16, all the details of the selections were given to the press and explained.
 It was explained that the commissioner, who was the former district surveyor, recalled seeing the coat of arms on a shield on old maps.
 Upon research, a map by Andrew Ellicott engraved in 1792 by Thackara & Vallance in Philadelphia was found.
 The direct association of the first president with the establishment of the district and the capital city bearing his name was sufficient to justify using heraldic symbolism in the flag to illustrate the historical connection.
 In his view, it explained why several designs included this idea.

 Mr. Hazen was credited for having "brought to attention the basic elements of the simplified Washington shield" while Arthur E. Du Bois was credited for the details of the final design.
 Apart from the mention that many designs included these features and that 50 designs were submitted, there was no recognition of the contribution of the local residents in the process.
 He responded to the failure to include the local population (directly or through the civic associations) by stating that anyone interested could submit a design and that it would have been reviewed.
 No mention of Charles Dunn's contribution was made at the time.
-His contribution was made public in 1957, when he published an article in the Records of the Columbia Historical Society entitled The Origins of the District of Columbia Flag were he reveals the process that took place from his point of view.
+His contribution was made public in 1957, when he published an article in the Records of the Columbia Historical Society entitled The Origins of the District of Columbia Flag where he reveals the process that took place from his point of view.
 When he died in 1978, his contribution was not mentioned.

 Commissioner Hazen also announced that the flag could first be flown at the Inter-American Horse Show at Meadowbrook Farm, in Montgomery County, Maryland, on October 23, 1938, which would be designated as District Day.
 The commissioner was one of the sponsors of the Show.
 However, the flag was first flown on October 18, 1938, on the District Building (now known as the John A. Wilson Building, the city council's offices) under the American flag.
 The flag measured 6.5 ft feet by 9.5 ft.